jrandj/aws-security-specialty/README.md

 1. A company is deploying a new web application on AWS.
 Based on their other web applications, they anticipate being the target of frequent DDoS attacks.
 Which steps can the company take to protect its applications?
     * An AWS Application Load Balancer and Auto Scaling group can be used to absorb malicious traffic.
 CloudFront and AWS WAF can prevent malicious traffic from reaching the application.

 1. Your current setup in AWS consists of the following architecture.
-2 public subnets, one subnet which has the EC2 web servers accessed by users across the Internet and the other subnet for the EC2 database server.
+Two public subnets, one subnet which has the EC2 web servers accessed by users across the Internet and the other subnet for the EC2 database server.
 The application uses the HTTPs protocol.
 Which of the following changes to the architecture would add a better security boundary to the resources hosted in your setup?
     * The database server should be moved to a private subnet.
 Only port 443 should be allowed in for the webserver EC2 instances.

 1. A company is planning to create private connections from on-premises AWS Infrastructure to the AWS Cloud.
 They need to have a solution that would give core benefits of traffic encryption and ensure latency is kept to a minimum.
 Which of the following would help fulfil this requirement?